Utah Gender Wage Gap

 Has Church leadership taken any public positions on gender equality?

-Yes.[31]
-For example, Utah is where the first vote by a woman was cast in the United States.[32]
-The suffrage movement in Utah was led by people like general Relief Society president Eliza R. Snow[33] and supported by the Church-owned Deseret Evening News.[34]
+Yes.[36]
+For example, Utah is where the first vote by a woman was cast in the United States.[37]
+The suffrage movement in Utah was led by women such as Eliza R. Snow, the general Relief Society president,[38] and was supported by the Church-owned Deseret Evening News.[39]
+Church leaders have also encouraged women to get an education.[40]
+Nearly half of the students enrolled at the University of Deseret when it reopened in 1869 were women,[41] even though less than 15% of all bachelor's degree recipients in the United States at the time were female.[42]

 However, the Church opposed the Equal Rights Amendment in 1978, worrying that it would "nullify many accumulated benefits to women in present statutes."[35]
 In 2019, a spokesman for the Church reportedly reconfirmed the original statement.[36]